Exclusive: Dropbox seeks to hire IPO underwriters - sources

 San Francisco-based Dropbox, which was founded in 2007 by Massachusetts Institute of Technology graduates Drew Houston and Arash Ferdowsi, counts Sequoia Capital, T. Rowe Price and Greylock Partners as investors.

 Dropbox started as a free service for consumers to share and store photos, music and other large files.
-That business became commoditized though, as Alphabet Inc's Google, Microsoft Corp and Amazon.com Inc began offering storage for free.
+That business became commoditized though, as Alphabet Inc's Google, Microsoft Corp and Amazon.com Inc started offering storage for free.

-It has since pivoted to focus on winning business clients, and Houston, the company's CEO, has said that Dropbox is on track to generate more than $1 billion in revenue this year.
+Dropbox has since pivoted to focus on winning business clients, and Houston, the company's CEO, has said that Dropbox is on track to generate more than $1 billion in revenue this year.

 The company has expanded its Dropbox Business that requires companies to pay a fee based on the number of employees who use it.
 The service in January began offering Smart Sync, which allows users to see and access all of their files, whether stored in the cloud or on a local hard drive, from their desktop.

-(Additional reporting by Heather Somerville, Salvador Rodriguez and Stephen Nellis in San Francisco; Editing by Leslie Adler)
+(Additional reporting by Heather Somerville, Salvador Rodriguez and Stephen Nellis in San Francisco; Editing by Leslie Adler and Stephen Coates)

 (Editors note: Attention to language in paragraph 22 that may be offensive to some readers.)